picosh/docs/posts/ops.md

 We provide pico.sh services on an "as is" and "as available" basis.
 We do not offer service-level agreements but do take uptime seriously.

+# Refund Policy

+Our refund policy is simple: If you are unsatisfied with the services we provide, we will refund 100% of your purchase.
+We may ask follow-up questions to better understand how we can improve our services, but a refund will always be granted.

 # Contact and Support

 Email us at [hello@pico.sh](mailto:hello@pico.sh) with any questions.